Global Gateway link

 • Regular meetings of the Board of Directors take place once per month, and when necessary the Board also convenes extraordinary meetings.

-• The provision of opinions, advice, and cross-checking by external directors serves to improve and revitalize the transparency and credibility of the Board of Directors while also strengthening its management supervision functions.
+• The provision of opinions, advice, and cross-checking by External Directors serves to improve and revitalize the transparency and credibility of the Board of Directors while also strengthening its management supervision functions.

-Audit & Supervisory Board
+Audit & Supervisory Committee

-Advisory Committee on Personnel This committee formulates appointment criteria and policies regarding personnel matters involving directors, Audit & Supervisory Board Members, and executive officers; selects candidates for those positions, and determines the standards for dismissal.
+Advisory Committee on Personnel The Advisory Committee on Personnel formulates appointment criteria and policies regarding personnel matters involving Directors and executive officers, selects candidates for those positions, and determines the standards for dismissal.
+This committee is comprised of five Directors, three of whom are External Directors, and chaired by an External Director.
+Chairman and Representative Director

-Representative Director Kenichi Furukawa
+Kenichi Furukawa

-Director Yuji Akutsu
+Yuji Akutsu

-External Director Kazunao Kudo (Chair)
+External Director Kazunao Kudo (Chairperson)

 External Director Kenzo Nonami